 Drilling the intersecting holes as per the directions above is important in two respects if you plan on burning the stump afterward:

-- You'll be pouring kerosene or fuel oil into the side holes, and you want this liquid to run down toward the middle of the stump; the slant will make this possible.
+- You'll be pouring kerosene or fuel oil into the side holes, and you want this liquid to run down toward the middle of the stump; the slope will make this possible.

 - The ventilation accomplished by intersecting the tunnels will play a key role once the stump is aflame.